The Benlian Trust

 • Established presence serving the London Armenian community

-• Cultural or educational programs aligned with Armenian heritage preservation
+• Cultural or educational programmes aligned with Armenian heritage preservation

-• Connection with Armenian Community Council of the United Kingdom member organizations
+• Connection with Armenian Community Council of the United Kingdom member organisations

-Note: The Trust manager, Maral Ovanessoff, oversees three educational trusts for Armenian students.
-Organizations and students may wish to reach out directly via the contact details provided, acknowledging that the Trust operates on a discretionary rather than competitive application basis.
+Note: The Trust manager, Maral Ovanessoff, oversees the Trust on behalf of the trustees.
+Organisations and students may wish to reach out directly via the contact details provided, acknowledging that the Trust operates on a discretionary rather than competitive application basis.

 Decision Timeline